leafnode-app/leafnode/README.md

 - [ ] Update output to caller to contain process result or reference to log id for data responses
 - [x] String interpolation for inputs (abilit to use dynamic inputs and hard coded values as part of data to send)
 - [x] Get Ngrok and project running on Raspberry PI for testing
+- [ ] Add "template" tag to the relevant fields that support it
 - [ ] Basic website
 - [ ] Consider AI to have user generate data and able to edit and reuse and not query every call?